maxplomer/volt-tutorial/README.md

 ### AWS deployment

-[insert: how to generate pem file and new server]
+[insert: how to generate pem file and new server, also set custom tcp rule to allow connections to port 1234]

 Set permissions on pem file